occopus/docs/sphinx/source/user/setup.rst

 ``logging``

     Contains configuration for the ``Logging facility of Python``.
-Settings in this part of the configuration has effect on the way, location and format of the information the logger component in the various OCCO components emits.
+Settings in this part of the configuration has effect on the way, location and format of the information the logger component in the various Occopus components emits.

     For detaild explanation of the various attributes please read the `Manual for Logging facility for Python <https://docs.python.org/2/library/logging.html#module-logging>`_.
-Settings in this part of the configuration has effect on the location, format, etc. of the internal messages the loggeris in the various OCCO components emit during its operation.
+Settings in this part of the configuration has effect on the location, format, etc. of the internal messages the loggeris in the various Occopus components emit during its operation.

     A sample configuration file can be found in :ref:`any of the tutorial examples <tutorial>`.
 Alternatively, use this basic configuration: